| Leaders

 for managing layoff victims with kindness.

-Survivors Syndrome Looms Large
+Survivors Syndrome Looms Large A

 business as usual attitude does not erase the damage